 Notes on 2 Corinthians

 I find this the most unusual of all of Paul’s books.
 He gets really emotional at places.
 It gets personal.
 Chapter one deals with his recent schedule past and present, scattered with some very practical and powerful applications of faith.
 This theme continues on into chapter two.
-He goes into a situation involving forgiveness (5-11), and again we see a very personal application.
+He delves into a situation involving forgiveness (5-11), and again we see a very personal application.
 At the end of the chapter, Paul begins a short segment on being ministers of the new covenant that will spill over into chapter three.
 He presents the metaphor of followers of Jesus being the aroma of Christ.
 The new covenant is contrasted with the old in the latter half of chapter three.
 I am especially drawn to these kinds of comparisons, finding the shadow covenant of the Old Testament fascinating with all of its implications for the new.
 The analogy of jars of clay is presented in chapter four.
 There is a valuable treasure that God keeps in ordinary jars.
 It is the treasure inside of us that has value.
 The best we can do is to be clean jars so that the treasure can more easily be seen.
 The less of us noticed, the better!
 Paul talks in chapter five about our new resurrected bodies again.
 And we find the very powerful words of verse ten: “For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.”
 So much of the gospel is packed into the second half of this chapter: the ministry of reconciliation.
-God reconciles with us, then gives us the power to do likewise to others.
+God reconciles with us, then gives us the power to do likewise with others.
 “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God” (5.17-20).
-An allusion to resurrection, a rare find in the Old Testament, is found in Hosea 13.14.
-Paul will quote this in 1 Corinthians 15.55, the so-called “resurrection chapter.”

 Notes on Psalms